drug trends

 WHAT ARE THE DRUG AND/OR ALCOHOL TRENDS THAT YOU ARE NOW SEEING?

-Rather than getting into a debate with people about whether it should ever be legalized, or with parents about whether moderate amounts are “OK”, I believe that parents need to start by asking themselves if any teenager should be smoking pot, or drinking, given their fragile, developing brains, and all the important tasks they need to accomplish.
+Rather than getting into a debate with people about whether it should ever be legalized, or with parents about whether moderate amounts are “OK”, I believe that parents need to start by asking themselves if any teenager should be smoking pot, or drinking, given their fragile, developing brains, and all the critical tasks they need to accomplish.

 The biggest problem out there is the mixed messages that parents give their kids.
 Parents are getting into a negotiation with their kids about substance use.